German Bishop Urges Diocese Not to Be Intimidated as Synodal Path Begins

 Bishop Voderholzer closed his homily by saying the Church needs “renewal” which is “always necessary,” but stressed this can be done now, during Advent, rather than awaiting the outcome of the Synodal Path.

-“Evangelization always begins with self-evangelization” through the “Intensification and internalization of personal prayer and the daily contemplation of Scripture!
+“Evangelization always begins with self-evangelization” through the “intensification and internalization of personal prayer and the daily contemplation of Scripture!

 “Let us answer Jesus’ call to conversion with a personal and honest examination of conscience and the reception of the sacrament of Reconciliation,” he said.